malfoyslastname/character-card-spec-v2/README.md

     depending on the feedback of developers and botmakers in the ecosystem.
 - [./spec_v1.md](./spec_v1.md): Specification for "V1".
 V1 refers to the format currently in use across the character card ecosystem as of May 4th 2023.
 For reference, and for new implementers.
 - [./spec_v2.md](./spec_v2.md): Specification for "V2".
-- [./utility_code_snippets.md](./utility_code_snippets.md): Code snippets that may be individually referenced by the Explainer or the Specifications.
 - [./keyword_definitions.md](./keyword_definitions.md): Definitions of MUST, SHOULD, and MAY as used in the specifications.
 - [General discussion & summary of project owner positions](https://github.com/malfoyslastname/character-card-spec-v2/issues/1)